 2.7 Fourwalls is only responsible for Energy Efficiency recommendations contained within the EPC report and accepts no responsibility or liability for any other Energy Efficiency recommendations discussed between the Client and Energy Assessor.

 3. Client’s obligations

-3.1 All floor plans are drawn in accordance with the RICS guidelines (where stated on the specific floor plan) but it is the Client’s responsibility to confirm that the plan is a reasonably accurate representation of the property and Fourwalls shall not be responsible in the event that floor plans are not a reasonable representation of the property.
+3.1 All floor plans are drawn in accordance with International Property Measurement Standard (IPMS) (where stated on the specific floor plan) but it is the Client’s responsibility to confirm that the plan is a reasonably accurate representation of the property and Fourwalls shall not be responsible in the event that floor plans are not a reasonable representation of the property.
 Unless otherwise agreed in writing, all floor plans are intended to be used for marketing and layout purposes only and should not be used for valuations or structural alterations.
 Lease plans and architectural plans are intended for the use they were commissioned for.

 3.2 It is the Client’s responsibility to inform Fourwalls, at the time the Client places the order, of the size and scope of the survey which is the subject of the order and to specify any outbuildings and other structures that are to be included.